 The following is an excerpt from a recent article published by our friends at Local Life.
-Click here to read the full article.
+How to keep away unwanted pests.

 Should you paint your porch ceiling blue to deter wasps?
 What about planting garlic to keep mosquitoes away?
 While there is some merit to some DIY pest control, local pest management professional Chris Haynes of locally-owned Terminix in Bluffton shares some expert advice for a pest-free summer: